Sensitivity of literature T1 mapping methods to the underlying magnetization transfer parameters

 \textbf{Methods:} For each $T_1$-mapping method, the observed $T_1$ was simulated as a function of the underlying MT parameters $p_i^\text{MT}$, corresponding to different brain regions of interest (ROIs) at 3T.
 As measures of sensitivity, the derivatives $\partial T_1^\text{observed} / \partial p_i^\text{MT}$ were computed and analyzed with a linear mixed-effects model as a function of $p_i^\text{MT}$, ROI, pulse sequence type (e.g., inversion recovery, variable flip angle), and the individual sequences.

 \textbf{Results:} The analyzed $T_1$-mapping sequences have a considerable sensitivity to changes in the semi-solid spin pool size $m_0^\text{s}$, $T_1^\text{f}$ of the free, $T_1^\text{s}$ of the semi-solid spin pool, and the (inverse) exchange rate $T_\text{x}$.
 All derivatives vary considerably with the underlying MT parameters and between pulse sequences.
-The derivatives can, in general, not be determined by the sequence type, but rather depend on implementation details of the sequence.
+In general, the derivatives cannot be determined by the sequence type, but rather depend on the implementation details of the sequence.
 One notable exception is that variable-flip-angle methods are, in general, more sensitive to the exchange rate than inversion-recovery methods.

-\textbf{Conclusion:} Variations in $T_1$ measurements can be caused by several underlying MT parameters, and the sensitivity to each parameter depends on both the underlying MT parameters and the sequence. }
+\textbf{Conclusion:} Variations in the observed $T_1$ can be caused by several underlying MT parameters, and the sensitivity to each parameter depends on both the underlying MT parameters and the sequence. }

 \keywords{T1, magnetization transfer, MT, relaxometry, quantitative MRI, parameter mapping}